giantswarm/docs/src/content/advanced/upgrades/aws-19-release/index.md

 - Provides real-time visibility into network traffic with advanced filtering and aggregation capabilities.
 - Helps troubleshoot connectivity issues with its network flow and DNS query analysis features.

+#### Caveats and know limitations

+- Hubble's UI is not exposed by default, but can be reached using port forwarding.

 ## 🙇🏻‍♂️ Final last words